jchen2140/qcb455_final_proj/CocoREADME.md

 ### How to reproduce figures
 1. Run gene_pairs.py
-   - This generates the Pearson p-values used for our Figure 2, outputting the files `Pearson_p.npy` and `Pearson_sign.npy`
+   - This script was provided in the paper to compute Pearson correlation p-values used for our Figure 2, outputting the files `Pearson_p.npy` and `Pearson_sign.npy`
+   - To compute the Pearson p-values, I replaced the covariance matrix with an identity matrix
+     - Keeping the covariance matrix computes the GLS p-values, which are also used for Figure 2
 2. Run FinalProjectFig1.Rmd
    - **Make sure `GLS_p.npy` and `Pearson_p.npy` are in the working directory**
      - `GLS_p.npy` is the matrix of GLS p-values between every pair of genes.
 This was outputted by an earlier step in our project but can recreated using `gene_pairs.py` if the identity matrix is replaced with a covariance matrix